Double Dog: I Took A TV Bus Tour Alone In A “Just Jack” Tshirt

 First, let’s talk about this tshirt.
 This is the tshirt:

 Men’s large.
 Okay.
 Think really hard: can you imagine ANY person wearing this tee shirt in public in 2009?
 Even on laundry day, any sane person would choose any other item of clothing to cover his or her body on the way to do laundry.
 And don’t give me “Hipsters in Williamsburg might wear it to be ironic.”
 Nope.
 No possible way, because even hipsters want to look reasonably attractive and would never choose this shirt in a gigantic size.
-The only way to react to seeing someone wearing this shirt is with initial confusion, followed by curiosity, and then a moment of acceptance when you realize the person wearing the shirt is retarded.
+The only way to react to seeing someone wearing this shirt is with initial confusion, followed by curiosity, and then a moment of acceptance.
 Believe me, I’m the world’s foremost expert on the The Reaction Of Humans To A “Just Jack” Tshirt In 2009, now.

 When I first stepped on the bus and removed the jacket I’d worn on the subway, I worried briefly that nobody would notice my shirt.
 People wear stupid shirts all the time!
 A tshirt no longer says as much about a person as it used to.
 But I didn’t have to worry for long.
 As I walked down the aisle of the crowded bus, I had to ignore double take after double take as each person, having nothing else to look at while they waited for the tour to start, glanced at my shirt, looked at my face, looked back at the shirt, shifted in their seats, and on more than one occasion, I swear to god, nudged the person sitting next to them.
 I got to the last empty set of seats, sat down, and smiled to myself.